Voter FAQs - Early Voting

 Why do you recommend that I use blue or black ink to mark my ballot?

 The ballot system used in Arizona is an optical scan system.
 The ballots are tabulated by optical scan readers.
 The readers are machines that have been calibrated to read the markings on the ballots.
 The type of ink that is most likely to be recognized by the reader is blue or black ball point ink.
-Other colors of ink may or may not be read by the tabulator depending on the formula mixtures used by the ink manufacturer.
+Other colors of ink may or may not be read by the tabulator depending on the ink formula mixture used by the ink manufacturer.
 The safest choice is a simple blue or black ink ball point pen.

 I made a mistake on my ballot.
 What do I do now?